Rich County, UT

 Poverty & Diversity

-The most common racial or ethnic group living below the poverty line in N/A is White, followed by Other and Hispanic.
+The most common racial or ethnic group living below the poverty line in Rich County, UT is White, followed by Native American and Black.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.